richard-dao/Nautilus-GUI/README.md

 ## 2. Creating the Persistent Volume Claims (PVC)

 *Update:* As of Aug 14th, 2024, Nautilus no longer supports seaweedfs-storage-nvme for the `storageClassName`.
-If you have previous PVCs with seaweedfs, they are unforunately now corrupted and no longer accessible.
-You'll need to change over to another sotrageClassName. `rook-cephfs-pacific` is recommended.
+If you have previous PVCs with seaweedfs, they are unfortunately now corrupted and no longer accessible.
+You'll need to change over to another storageClassName. `rook-cephfs-pacific` is recommended.

 For the Nautilus GUI, you'll need 2 PVCs, a cache and a storage.
 If this is your first time, you can download the files `xgl-cache.yaml` and `rook-storage.yaml` that are provided in this repository.